Sneha-Pulse/Sneha-Pulse/README.md

 ## Hi there 👋

+🌟 Hey there!
+I’m Sneha, an AI and Machine Learning enthusiast with a deep love for Data Science and innovative tech.
+I enjoy building cool projects that tackle real-world challenges, from predicting air quality to developing intelligent chatbots.
+Here, you'll find my journey through code, experiments, and exciting breakthroughs.

+Let’s explore the future of AI together! 🚀

 <!--
 **Sneha-Pulse/Sneha-Pulse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.